telerik/ajax-docs/controls/clientexportmanager/troubleshooting/known-limitations.md

 * exporting font icons

+* The input element content is not exported.
+If you have asp:ImageButtons on the page, replace them with RadButton which is rendered as a span element.

 * exporting pseudo:elements borders (for example RadOrgChart connection lines)

 * for versions prior to R3 2018, exporting RadHtmlChart controls with page breaks